ronitbhatia/EIRO-Kaggle-Capestone/README.md

 **Enterprise Incident Response Orchestrator**

-A multi-agent AI system for automated enterprise incident management using Google Gemini and ADK.
+A multi-agent AI system for automated enterprise incident management using Google Gemini 2.5 Flash and ADK.

 ## Overview